mpimd-csc/Transfer-function-prediction-using-machine-learning/README.md

 The code is a modification of the code for the work: physics informed neural networks by Raissi, Maziar at https://github.com/maziarraissi/PINNs under MIT License.
-The License copied here:
+The License is copied here:

 --------------------------------------------------------------------------
 MIT License